0xLEANux/0xleanux.github.io/README.md

 - DEV tab: `https://0xLEANux.github.io/donate/?to=dev`
 - ORG tab: `https://0xLEANux.github.io/donate/?to=org`

-This hub is designed to be referenced from GitHub’s **Sponsor button** (`FUNDING.yml`) so supporters can choose their preferred rail (GitHub Sponsors, Card/Stripe, PayPal, BTC/ETH, etc.) with minimal friction.
+This hub is designed to be referenced from GitHub’s **Sponsor button** (`FUNDING.yml`) so supporters can choose their preferred rail (GitHub Sponsors, Card/Stripe, PayPal — currently paused, BTC/ETH, etc.) with minimal friction.

 > [!TIP]
 > If you want one canonical donor link everywhere, use the DEV deep link and keep ORG as option #2 in the page UI.

+> [!NOTE]
+> PayPal links remain in config for later, but the live UI intentionally disables PayPal.
+Flip `PAYPAL_DISABLED` in `donate/index.html` when you want to show it again.

 ---